topherCantrell/computerarcheology/content/CoCo/Pyramid/README.md

 # TRS-80 and CoCo

-In 1979 Radio Shack released Robert Arnstein's Pyramid 2000 for the TRS-80 Model I. The game is basically a port of David Platt's A-code
+In 1979 Radio Shack released Robert Arnstein's Pyramid 2000 for the TRS-80 Model I. The game is basically a subset of the original  Colossal
-Adventure550 with the setting changed to a pyramid instead of a cave.
+Cave Adventure from Crowther and Woods.
 The dungeon layout and error messages are almost identical.
-Arnstein's version is stripped down a bit to fit on a home computer, and Arnstein developed his own domain specific language and interpreter that is much simpler than Platt's A-code.
+Arnstein's version is stripped down a bit to fit on a home computer, and Arnstein developed his own domain specific language and interpreter.

 The TRS-80 Color Computer hit the market in 1980, but it wasn't until 1982 that 16K models were affordable.
 It was then that Arnstein ported the Model I version of Pyramid to the CoCo.
 The CoCo version is even smaller, and we will see in the code where functionality was removed